NITCbase/nitcbase.github.io/src/pages/index.md

 ![Design Diagram](../../static/img/overall-design.png)

-There are two command line interfaces([Frontend Interface](/docs/Frontend%20User%20Interface/introduction) and [XFS Interface](/docs/XFS%20Interface/introduction)), a disk and the Seven Layers.
+There are two command line interfaces([Frontend Interface](/docs/Design/Frontend/Introduction) and [XFS Interface](/docs/XFS%20Interface/introduction)), a disk and the Seven Layers.
 Since NITCbase is a relational database, it supports execution of SQL-like queries on the command-line interfaces.
 Disk is the single storage unit for for all data present in NITCbase.

 The project assumes that the student has adequate background in programming in C/C++ and data structures.
-To begin with the project.
-Continue to the [Roadmap](/docs/Roadmap/introduction)
+To begin with the project, continue to the [Roadmap](/docs/Roadmap/Introduction).